Learning Home Catalog Composer

 af1(a)0010af2(a)0011af3(a)0110af4(a)0111\begin{array}{c|c} a & f_1(a)\\ \hline 0 & 0\\ 1 & 0 \end{array} \qquad \begin{array}{c|c} a & f_2(a)\\ \hline 0 & 0\\ 1 & 1 \end{array} \qquad \begin{array}{c|c} a & f_3(a)\\ \hline 0 & 1\\ 1 & 0 \end{array} \qquad \begin{array}{c|c} a & f_4(a)\\ \hline 0 & 1\\ 1 & 1 \end{array}

 The first and last of these functions are constant: f1(a)=0f_1(a) = 0 and f4(a)=1f_4(a) = 1 for each aΣ.a\in\Sigma.
-The middle two are not constant, they are balanced, in the sense that the two possible output values occur the same number of times as we range over the possible inputs.
+The middle two are not constant, they are balanced: each of the two output values occurs the same number of times (once, in this case) as we range over the possible inputs.
 The function f2f_2 is the : f2(a)=af_2(a) = a for each aΣ.a\in\Sigma.
 And f3f_3 is the function f3(0)=1f_3(0) = 1 and f3(1)=0,f_3(1) = 0, which is better-known as the NOT function.

 The actions of deterministic operations on probabilistic states can be represented by matrix-vector multiplication.
 Specifically, the matrix MM that represents a given function f:ΣΣf:\Sigma\rightarrow\Sigma is the one that satisfies